CrypticT1tan/wordle-on-cmd/README.md

 git clone https://github.com/CrypticT1tan/wordle.git
 ```

-You now have all the files needed to run the project.
+Navigate to the repository directory to begin using it.

 ## USAGE 🔧
 The rules work exactly the same as the Wordle game on The New York Times website.